-Between EB (the husband) and I, I’m definitely the keen walker.
+Between Phil (the husband) and I, I’m definitely the keener walker.
 Unfortunately, he got blisters shortly after we began the walk so it wasn’t as pleasant for him.
 But I thought it was amazing!
 The viewings are enthralling, and it’s a chance to feel like you’ve really experienced getting out into the National Park.

 Top tips for walking the Key Summit Track

 - Try to go early or late.
 It will be most popular between 11 am and 2 pm when more people are passing along the road to Milford.

 - There are only facilities at the start of the track, so make use of them there.

 - Be sure to carry water and a snack.